This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 When we visit any of our favorite tapas bars in Spain, one of my go-to choices is Spanish Meatballs (in Spanish, albondigas).
-Albondigas Tapas are similar to Italian meatballs, but the Spanish meatballs are smaller (about 1 inch in diameter) and are meant to be appetizer or snack portions.
-They are often eaten with a toothpick.
+Albondigas Tapas are similar to Italian meatballs, but the Spanish meatballs are smaller (about 1 inch in diameter).

 What are Tapas?

 For those not familiar with the concept of tapas, they are small plates served with drinks at bars in Spain.
 It is said that a Spanish king declared that all drinks would be served with food, to prevent workers from getting too inebriated during their midday meal.

 This food would typically be a piece of bread with some ham, which was usually served free of charge atop a glass of wine.

 Today, you can still find bars that provide free tapas – typically in local neighborhoods.
 These free options are typically very basic, and in my experience, not very good.

 Some tapas bars specialize in much more elaborate “snacks”.
 Here, don’t expect freebies – you’ll be paying for the quality.

 At these establishments, no menu is necessary.
 The various tapas options are displayed on trays or under glass on the counter.